KarenAF/first_Sinatra_app/README.md

 3. How to demo your app using ngrok
 4. How to incorporate interactive params in your Sinatra app</b>

-**for Macbooks.
+**for Macs.
 Some instructions may not work for PC.*

 ##